Facebook

 Floor Type Linoleum, stone, terrazzo, vinyl, sealed porous marble, laminate, LVT/LVP, and no-wax sealed tile

-Looking for something that can handle all sorts of big, frustrating and sticky messes?
-The Bissell Spinwave mop is a great choice if you want something heavy-duty.
-It is a powered mop with rotating mop heads that do the hard scrubbing work for you.
+Looking for something that can handle all sorts of big, frustrating, and sticky messes?
+The Bissell Spinwave mop is a heavy-duty choice with rotating powered mop heads that do the hard scrubbing work for you.
 This makes your life a little bit easier!

 This mop is suitable for all sealed floors, so whether you have vinyl or sealed hardwood, you’re good to go!